hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 <!-- wrong, *cognitive universalism* (closer to what most universalists believe)
 is more defensible. -->

+Language and culture clearly have effects on how we operate.
-Rather, language and culture can be viewed as "operating systems" <!-- *interfaces*-->
+In fact, they can be viewed as "operating systems" <!-- *interfaces*-->
-interfacing between the IO of reality and our relatively invariant cognitive hardware.
+interfacing between the IO of reality (including the reality of our fellow featherless bipeds) and our relatively invariant cognitive hardware.
 These operating systems differ not only because reality varies (sub-Saharan Africa is not Nunangat), but because the choice of interface is radically